MirYeh/MapApp/README.md

 # MapApp

-A route planning desktop application that allows users to navigate real environments using Google Maps API.
+A desktop application for visualizing various route search algorithms on top of the Google Maps platform.

 The application implements Breadth-First, Dijkstra and A* search algorithms and allows to visualize the search in order to see the different approach each search takes.